peteroupc/html3dutil/doc/extras_kernelmatrixshader.md

 GLSL shader code for a family of image processing filters, such as blurring, sharpening, edge detection, and embossing, that process each pixel and its neighbors.
-This filter takes a 3x3 matrix called a _convolution kernel_, which gives the contribution of each pixel's color to the final color.
+This filter takes a 3 &times; 3 matrix called a _convolution kernel_, which gives the contribution of each pixel's color to the final color.
 All the numbers in the matrix usually add up to 1.
 An example of a convolution kernel:

     [ 0, 1/8, 0,
     1/8, 1/2, 1/8,